-It’s well known that central banks often base their interest rate decisions on inflation figures.
+It’s common knowledge that central banks often base their interest rate decisions on inflation figures.
 While it’s not the only data they take into account, stabilizing their respective currencies is still their primary purpose.
-In a sense this means whether or not they can meet inflation goals is an indicator of how effective their efforts were.
-This may all seem fairly straight forward, however, in reality inflation isn’t a single piece of data.
-It’s actually a combination of several standardized portfolios and their results can often vary considerably.
+In a sense, this means whether or not they can meet inflation goals is an indicator of how effective their efforts were.
+This may all seem fairly straightforward.
+However, in reality, inflation isn’t a single piece of data.
+It’s actually a combination of several standardized portfolios, and their results can often vary considerably.

-Core inflation, Consumer Price Index and the GDP deflator are the three key figures that seem to attract the most attention.
-News sites and journals concerned with macroeconomic trends rush to print or publish them as soon as they’re released.
-Traders often keep an eye on these figures, however, they rarely ask themselves the most important question: Which one of them is the most relevant to my own investment strategy?
+Core inflation, Consumer Price Index, and the GDP deflator are the three key figures that seem to attract the most attention.
+News sites and journals that care about macroeconomic trends rush to print or publish them as soon as they release.
+Traders often keep an eye on these figures too.
+However, they rarely ask themselves the most important question: Which one of them is the most relevant to my own investment strategy?

-US inflation was 1.5% in February this year.
-Core inflation was 2.1% and the GDP deflator from 2018 showed 111 points.
+US inflation was 1.5% in February of 2019.
+Core inflation was 2.1%, and the GDP deflator from 2018 showed 111 points.
 Which of these three is actually relevant for determining whether there’s going to be an interest rate hike?
 The only way to answer the question is by taking a closer look at what these numbers actually entail.

-There’s also third kind of inflation data known as core inflation.
+There’s also the third kind of inflation data known as core inflation.
 It’s the result of statisticians attempting to refine inflation figures by removing changes based on unavoidable or one time occurrences.
-The method is simple, just remove certain products from the hypothetical basket of products originally used to calculate inflation.
+The method is simple, just remove certain products from the hypothetical basket of products you use for calculating inflation.
 These removed products include basic necessities such as fuel and household utilities or products with regulated prices such as medicine.
-This tells us that core inflation isn’t aimed at the general population, but rather experts interested in examining underlying trends in the economy.
-The latter includes central bankers, since it shows the products most affected by their interest rate policies, forming the basis for determining their inflation targets.
+This tells us that core inflation isn’t for the general population but rather experts interested in examining underlying trends in the economy.
+The latter includes central bankers since it shows the products most affected by their interest rate policies.
+It’s what forms the basis for determining their inflation targets.

 The US population only experiences a 1.5% inflation, however, that’s mainly due to low oil prices and cheap imports.
 Once you remove those from the equation it becomes 2.1% instead.
-This latter number is the one on the Fed’s mind, since they’re less concerned about the product market and more interested in keeping the economy robust.
-Compared to a 2.1% inflation rate, their 2.5% base interest rate doesn’t seem at all unreasonable, even if it comes with its own downsides.
+This latter number is the one on the Fed’s mind.
+That’s because they’re less concerned about the product market and more interested in keeping the economy robust.
+Compared to a 2.1% inflation rate, their 2.5% base interest rate doesn’t seem at all unreasonable.
+Even if it comes with its own downsides.